 - 5.2.1 The organisation shall inform their CAB in writing or by email within 10 days of the following changes: - a.
-New CoC contact person or group manager within the organisation. - b.
+New CoC contact person within the organisation.

+- b.
 Certified products received from a new certified supplier, fishery, or farm. - c.
 New certified species received.